nilayadesai/multi-drone-monitoring/README.md

 In this project:
 /print_lock semaphore is used by drones to synchronize console output, so messages during battery recharge do not mix and remain readable.

-4. File Handling (log.txt)
-In operating systems, file handling allows a program to store, read, or update data on persistent storage.
-Files are important because they retain data even after the program terminates.
-Proper file handling ensures data consistency, safety, and easy debugging.
 Controller startup:
 Opens log.txt (creates if it doesn’t exist) using open().
 Opens the POSIX message queue to receive messages from drones.

 Telemetry Thread:
 Reads messages from /drone_queue using mq_receive().
 Writes each message to log.txt using write().